naman-dixit00/naman-dixit00/README.md

 ## About Me

-I am an undergraduate researcher passionate about bridging **neuroscience, artificial intelligence, and cognitive science**.
+I am an undergraduate researcher passionate about bridging ** computational neuroscience, artificial intelligence, and cognitive science**.
 My work is motivated by a central question:
 **How can computational models help us decode, replicate, and ultimately expand human cognition?**

 * Leading projects at the intersection of **neuroscience, AI, and cognitive computation**.